 - Installation plans: If this is a DIY project, how easy or hard is it to install or work with?
 Is it heavier than you can handle?
 Do you have room to move or store your stuff during installation?

-Before you start shopping for options, think about your preferences and workout plans.
+Now, think about your preferences and workout plans.
 The type of gym flooring you need if you’re into serious weight lifting, crossfit training, or universal machines will be quite different than if you do strength training with light weights and floor exercises.

-Main factors to consider when choosing garage gym flooring:
+Here are some of the main factors to consider when choosing garage gym flooring:

-- Your workout style — Are you a weight lifter or into crossfit training?
+- Your workout style: Are you a weight lifter or into CrossFit training?
 Do you do high-impact aerobics?
 Do you practice Pilates, PiYo, or other floor exercises?

-- Type and weight of exercise equipment — Do you use heavy weights along with a power cage or rack?
+- Type and weight of exercise equipment: Do you use heavy weights along with a power cage or rack?
 What about universal machines, treadmills, exercise bikes, rowers, and other equipment?
 Are any of these in your future?

-- Size of your space and budget — Is this a large area that will require a lot of flooring material or relatively small?
+- Size of your space and budget: Is this a large area that will require a lot of flooring material or relatively small?
 What are your budget constraints?

-- Other garage uses — Do you need gym flooring that can handle other uses, like DIY projects and tools, or parking the car?
+- Other garage uses: Do you need gym flooring that can handle other uses, like DIY projects and tools or parking the car?

-- Appearance — How do you want it to look?
+- Appearance: How do you want it to look?
 Do you want a bright, fun look or are you more about the basic function?